stratumn/go-indigonode/doc/services.md

 signal   RUNNING  [manager]        false      true      Signal Handler   Handles exit signals. system   RUNNING  [pruner signal]  false      true      System Services  Starts system services.
 ```

+## Configuration

+Each service can be configured through the `core` TOML configuration file, therefore the `Config` object of your service must be annotated the "toml" flag.

+Configuration variables can be overriden using environment variables.
+These should be prefixed by the service name and use UPPER_SNAKE_CASE.
+For instance, if you want to override the variable `custom_setting` of `testservice`, the environment variable `TESTSERVICE_CUSTOM_SETTING=something` should be provided.